How to Respond to Negative Google Reviews: Templates & Best Practices

 [Your Name], [Title]

---- Why this works: It treats the situation with appropriate gravity, moves the conversation offline immediately, and demonstrates accountability without making admissions that could create legal liability.
+--- Why this works: It treats the situation with appropriate gravity, moves the conversation offline right away, and shows accountability without making admissions that could create legal liability.

 Legal Considerations: What Not to Say in Review Responses

-Never disclose private customer information.
-Even if a customer disputes a claim in their review, you cannot share private details about their account, transactions, medical history, or personal information in your response.
-This violates privacy laws and, in some industries, specific regulations (HIPAA for healthcare, for example).
-Healthcare providers and other regulated businesses should respond with extra caution — consult with legal counsel before responding to reviews that touch on care or treatment specifics.
+Never disclose private customer data.
+Even if a customer disputes a claim in their review, you cannot share private details about their account, transactions, medical history, or personal data in your response.
+This violates privacy laws and, in some industries, specific regulations — HIPAA for healthcare, FERPA for education, and various state-level consumer privacy laws.
+When in doubt, respond only in general terms and direct the conversation offline.

 Avoid language that could be construed as a legal threat.
-Saying "we reserve the right to pursue legal action" or "this review is defamatory and we will respond accordingly" in a public review response is almost always counterproductive and can actually strengthen the reviewer's position.
+Saying "we reserve the right to pursue legal action" or "this review is defamatory and we will respond accordingly" in a public response is almost always counterproductive.
+It typically escalates the situation, attracts attention from media or consumer advocacy groups, and can actually strengthen the reviewer's position.
+If you genuinely believe a review is defamatory, consult an attorney privately — don't signal your legal intent in the comments.

 Don't offer compensation in your public response.
-If you intend to offer a refund, replacement, or other compensation, do this privately after making contact offline.
-Posting "we'll refund your money" publicly can be interpreted as admitting liability and may attract fraudulent complaint attempts.
+If you intend to offer a refund, replacement, or other goodwill gesture, do this privately after making contact offline.
+Posting "we'll refund your money" publicly can be interpreted as admitting liability and may attract bad-faith complaints from users who never had a genuine transaction with your business.

 Document everything.
-If a review appears to be fake, a competitor attack, or violates Google's review policies, flag it for removal through Google Business Profile and document your reasoning.
-You'll need this if you escalate to Google support.
+If a review appears to be fake, part of a coordinated rival attack, or violates Google's review policies, flag it for removal through Google Business Profile and document your reasoning with screenshots.
+You'll need this documentation if you escalate to Google support or consult legal counsel.

 Real Examples: Good vs. Bad Responses